Showing posts with label Tips. Show all posts

 SHIFT+DELETE

-Delete selected item permanently without placing the item in the Recycle Bin.
+Delete selected item permanently without placing the item

 CTRL while dragging an item